Skip to content

 • D = ½ (TT + 6 NPD) / total = (3 NPD + ½ TT) / total

-Determine the distance between the two genes E and N
+Determine the distance between the two genes M and R

-Unordered Tetrad Analysis: Testing for Linkage in a Two-Gene Cross
+Linkage in a Two-Gene Cross from Unordered Tetrad Analysis

-Click to show Unordered Tetrad Analysis: Testing for Linkage in a Two-Gene Cross example problem
+Click to show Linkage in a Two-Gene Cross from Unordered Tetrad Analysis example problem

 Characteristics of Recessive Phenotypes

-• Gene R is linked with the 'rusty' phenotype.
-A budding yeast that is homozygous recessive for Gene R colonies develop a reddish-brown pigmentation, reminiscent of rusted metal.
+• Gene P is affiliated with the 'pebble' phenotype.
+A budding yeast that is homozygous recessive for Gene P produces colonies with a rough, uneven surface that resembles a collection of tiny pebbles.

-• Gene T is linked with the 'toxic' phenotype.
-A budding yeast that is homozygous recessive for Gene T secretes a toxic compound that inhibits or kills other microbial colonies nearby.
+• Gene X is linked with the 'xenon' phenotype.
+A budding yeast that is homozygous recessive for Gene X cells emit a faint glow under UV light, as if they were fluorescent.

 Set # Tetrad Genotypes Progeny